Belgian railway line 26 explained

 Map State:collapsed

-The Belgian railway line 26 connects Brussels to Halle, Belgium.
-It opened on July 19, 1926, between Schaarbeek and Watermael railway stations.
-The line was completed on January 3, 1930.[1]
+The Belgian railway line 26 is a railway line in Belgium connecting Brussels to Halle.
+It opened on 19 July 1926 between Schaerbeek and Watermael railway stations.
+The line was completed on 3 January 1930.[1]
 It was built to bypass Brussels before the 1952 North–South connection existed.

-Today all passenger trains using the line travel from Vilvoorde on a branch line called 26/1 and not from Schaarbeek, to various destinations south of Brussels.
+Today, all passenger trains using the line travel from Vilvoorde on a branch line called 26/1 and not from Schaerbeek, to various destinations south of Brussels.
 The line carries (parts of) several services of the GEN/RER: S4, S5, S7, S9.
-Some of these use the Schuman-Josaphat tunnel, which branches off just South of Meiser station.
+Some of these use the Schuman-Josaphat tunnel, which branches off just south of Meiser station.

 The line serves the following stations: